jhachmer/GoMovie/README.md

   - ~~redirecting to overview when accessing login page with valid cookie~~
   - use transactions for DB interactions
   - more than one list per user, ability to invite users to a list
+  - display statistics
+    - watched/unwatched ratio, how many movies of X genre, which actors are featured often etc.

 ### Routes:
 - GET /health : returns healthy if server is running